 - F. Sleeves and Mechanical Couplings

 - Full-body sleeves for buried service shall be ductile iron with mechanical joint components.
 Sleeves shall be manufactured for the size and type of pipe to be installed.
 Mechanical joint sleeve gaskets shall conform to ANSI/AWWA C111/A21.11.
 Couplings shall be:

 - a.
 Dresser

 - b.
 Smith Blair

 - c.
 Alpha Style couplings by Romac

 - d.
 District Approved Equal

 - 2. Mechanical couplings shall be ductile iron with rubber rings and bolts and nuts in accordance with Section 3.
 Couplings shall be manufactured for the size and type of pipe to be installed.
 Couplings shall be:

 - a.
 Dresser

 - b.
 Smith Blair

 - c.
 Romac

 - d.
 District Approved Equal

-G. Tapping Sleeves
+- G. Tapping Sleeves

-- 1. Tapping sleeves shall be stainless steel as specified in Table 3.2.
-Tapping sleeve gaskets shall be one piece with a minimum working pressure of 250 pounds per square inch(psi).
+- 1. Tapping sleeves shall be stainless steel and have a one-piece, full circumference gasket with a minimum working pressure of 150 pounds per square inch (psi).
 Tapping sleeves shall be manufactured for the size and type of pipe to be installed.
+Tapping sleeves shall conform to AWWA C223.

+- 2. For areas within the water system with increased working pressures, tapping sleeves with a minimum working pressure of 250 psi may be required at the discretion of the District Engineer.

-Tapping sleeves shall conform to AWWA C223. - 2.
-Branch outlet from tapping sleeve shall be a minimum of Schedule 10 material thickness and shall have a test plug.
+- 3. Branch outlet from tapping sleeve shall be a minimum of Schedule 10 material thickness and shall have a test plug.